 Following is information on Virginia’s process in 2017-18 to develop regulations to reduce carbon emissions from electric power plants.
 The latest update to this post is March 20, 2018.

-As of February 2018, the Virginia Air Pollution Control Board and Department of Environmental Quality (DEQ) were planning a series of public hearings on proposed carbon dioxide (CO2)-trading regulation.
-The planned public hearings are as follows (dates are hyperlinked to Virginia Regulatory Town Hall notices):
+In March 2018, the Virginia Air Pollution Control Board and Department of Environmental Quality (DEQ) held a series of public hearings on proposed carbon dioxide (CO2)-trading regulation.
+The public hearings were as follows (dates are hyperlinked to Virginia Regulatory Town Hall notices):

 3/7/18, 5 p.m., at the DEQ Southwest Regional Office, 355 Deadmore Street in Abingdon.
 Other public hearings will be as follows: